Skip to Main Content

 High sugar intake has also been linked to increased feelings of anxiety and irritability.
 Rapid changes in blood sugar can affect concentration and emotional stability.
 Some people notice mental fog or difficulty focusing after consuming large amounts of sugar.
 Balanced nutrition supports steadier brain function and mood regulation.

-Added Sugar and Long-Term Health Risks
+Sugar Effects: Long-Term Health Risks

 Consistently consuming large amounts of added sugar can contribute to long-term health concerns.
 High sugar intake is often associated with weight gain because sugary foods are calorie-dense but not very filling.
 Excess sugar can also interfere with the body’s ability to manage blood sugar effectively, which can strain metabolic health over time.